-On February 24, 2015, the City Council suspended the Historical Advisory Committee indefinitely and the Planning Commission is tasked with assuming their duties.
-The information below provides the history of the establishing of the Historical Advisory Committee, their job and links to historical resources within the City of Placerville and the State of California.
+On March 10, 2015, the City Council suspended the Historical Advisory Committee indefinitely and the Planning Commission is tasked with assuming their duties.
+The information below provides the history of the Historical Advisory Committee, and their job within the City of Placerville and the State of California.

 On May 10, 2011, the City Council adopted Resolution No. 7896 which established the Historical Advisory Committee.
 The Committee consists of five members who are appointed by the Placerville City Council.